DarkEntropy/guild/loot.md

 - We will make an effort to provide as much transparecny as possible to the Loot Council process.
 	- Most discussions will be private among the officers.
-	- Non-officer input will be solicted as needed.
+	- Non-officer input will be solicited as needed.

 - The addon RCLC will be used for voting, rolling, and dstribution of loot.